threeML/threeML/README.md

 # Acknowledgements
 3ML makes use of the Spanish Virtual Observatory's Filter Profile servce (http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php?mode=browse&gname=NIRT).

-If you use these profiles in your research, please consider citing them:
+If you use these profiles in your research, please consider citing them by using the following suggested sentence in your paper:

-This research has made use of the SVO Filter Profile Service (http://svo2.cab.inta-csic.es/theory/fps/) supported from the Spanish MINECO through grant AyA2014-55216 and we would appreciate if you could include the following references in your publication:
+"This research has made use of the SVO Filter Profile Service (http://svo2.cab.inta-csic.es/theory/fps/) supported from the Spanish MINECO through grant AyA2014-55216"

+and citing the following publications:

 The SVO Filter Profile Service.
 Rodrigo, C., Solano, E., Bayo, A. http://ivoa.net/documents/Notes/SVOFPS/index.html The Filter Profile Service Access Protocol.
 Rodrigo, C., Solano, E. http://ivoa.net/documents/Notes/SVOFPSDAL/index.html